 Alba Hidalgo, LCSW | Staff Therapist

-Michael Kay, LSW | Staff Therapist
+Michael Kay, LCSW | Staff Therapist

-Michael Kay is a licensed social worker and therapist with experience working with diverse individuals from adolescence to late adulthood struggling with self-esteem, relationships, emotional distress, and finding their path forward.
+Michael Kay (he/him) is a licensed clinical social worker and therapist with experience working with diverse individuals from adolescence to late adulthood struggling with self-esteem, relationships, emotional distress, and finding their path forward.
 A graduate of the Bryn Mawr Graduate School of Social Work and Social Research, Michael approaches therapy as a partnership for exploration and growth.

-Jennifer King, LSW | Staff Therapist
+Jennifer King, LCSW | Staff Therapist

-Jen King received her Master’s in Social Work from Smith College.
+Jen King (she/her) received her Master’s in Social Work from Smith College.
 Her areas of interest include trauma recovery, sexuality, and personal identity.
 She works from a harm reduction lens, and believes in each individual’s right to self-determination.
 She utilizes primarily a psychodynamic approach and incorporates DBT and EMDR.
 Her practice is queer friendly and sex worker friendly.

 Areas of expertise: PTSD, Anxiety